DEMCON/libstored/README.md

 multiple stores with one debugging interface, or one store with multiple debugging interfaces -- any combination is possible.

-So, the store has a few other interesting properties:
+The store has a few other interesting properties:

 - Objects can have a piece of memory as backing (just like a normal variable in a `struct`), but can also have custom callbacks on every get and set.
 This